cartalyst/nested-sets/introduction/integration.md

 ### Native

-Nested Sets ships with an implementation for Eloquent out of the box, in order to use the Eloquent implementation, you must require 'illuminate/database': "~4.2" on your composer.json file and run composer update afterwards.
+Nested Sets ships with an implementation for Eloquent out of the box, in order to use the Eloquent implementation, you must require 'illuminate/database': "~5.0" on your composer.json file and run composer update afterwards.

 ```
 // Include the composer autoload file
 require 'vendor/autoload.php';

 // Import the necessary classes
+use Illuminate\Database\Eloquent\Model;
-use Cartalyst\NestedSets\Nodes\EloquentNode;
+use Cartalyst\NestedSets\Nodes\NodeTrait;
-use Illuminate\Database\Capsule\Manager as Capsule;
+use Cartalyst\NestedSets\Nodes\NodeInterface;

 // Create the model
-class Menu extends EloquentNode {
+class Menu extends Model implements NodeInterface {

+	use NodeTrait;

 	protected $table = 'menus';